So, your Shark Tank pitch has been accepted, your episode has been filmed, and you got a call from the producer to confirm your air date. Now what?

 Here's what we did to ensure that a huge influx of website traffic wouldn't take down Thompson Tee's website:

-- Tested that everything (page speed, logging in, adding to cart, capturing payment, etc.) works properly once we migrated to the new servers
+- Tested that everything (page speed, logging in, adding to cart, capturing payment, etc.) worked properly once we migrated to the new scalable servers

 - Updated Thompson Tee's 503 splash page, in case the website went down as a result of too much traffic.
 Some of the examples that we liked: